Make some sweet money moves and improve your relationship by tackling one of these financial goals for married couples together.

 Paying off your mortgage together is one of the most satisfying financial goals you’ll ever achieve as a couple.

-Because over 44% of people aged 60 – 70 are still paying on a mortgage (yikes!).
+Because over 44% of people aged 60 – 70 still pay on a mortgage (yikes!).
 And having a mortgage on the smaller income many have when they retire?
 Well, it certainly takes away from all those retirement dreams that kept you fantasizing at work.

 That’s why I challenge you and your spouse to choose the long-term financial goal of paying off your mortgage before you retire.